m-kuhn/camtest/README.md

+A simple qml app to use a camera and show it in a window.

-Reproduces an issue where a simple app for showing the camera in a qml view crashes on start.
+The main driver for this is to act a minimal repro for an issue where a static build crashes on start.

 ## Build shared libs (works well)
 ```